-Applications for graduate positions using the Postgraduate Medical Council of Victoria (PMCV) computer matching service are now open.
-While you have until 20 July, advice from graduate program coordinators is to start now and if you want to increase your chances of being invited for an interview, to pay attention to detail in your applications.
+Applications for graduate positions using the Postgraduate Medical Council of Victoria (PMCV) computer matching service will open on 10 June 2019.
+While you have until 4pm Wednesday 17 July to submit your application, advice from graduate program coordinators is to start now, and if you want to increase your chances of being invited for an interview, to pay attention to detail in your applications.

 ‘Do not leave things until the last minute.
 Please try to register by mid-July so it gives us time to process your registration,’ is Computer Match Officer at the PMCV, Aileen Falzon’s advice.